-Our Purpose and Values played a crucial role in this by guiding our behaviours and ensuring we set the right 'tone from the top' during each of the three phases.
-Our Value 'Care' came to the fore as we supported the wellbeing of our people.
-As did our Value 'Act with Integrity' as we reinforced the critical importance of maintaining our high quality standards in a new work environment.
+Our purpose and values played a central role in guiding our response and in ensuring we set the right 'tone from the top'.
+Our value 'Care' came to the fore as we looked out for and looked after one another.
+As did our value 'Act with Integrity' as we reinforced the critical importance of maintaining our high quality standards in a new work environment.
+Like many other Irish businesses, we are now preparing for the post-COVID world with cautious optimism and positivity and planning for the new ways of working that COVID has shown us are possible.